Nov 17 Kick Off The Holiday Season With These Annual Country Events

+Recognized as the area’s unofficial kickoff to the holiday season, the Holiday Lighted Tractor Parade in historic downtown Greenwich is a magical event beloved by people of all ages.
+The Greater Greenwich Chamber of Commerce will host the 2021 parade on November 20, with activities beginning at 2 PM and the parade at 6 PM.
 Stand on the side of the road and watch as over 70 tractors decorated with thousands of twinkling and colorful lights travel through Greenwich in celebration of the season.
 Approximately 5,000 spectators come to see the parade every year and enjoy food, treats, and festivities.

 You can visit the locations in any order during the open house hours.
 Some places will have music and refreshments, and all of them will have great holiday gifts for sale, ranging from jams and dip mixes to ornaments, home decor, folk art, mittens, and jewelry.

-A week later on December 13, the 2019 Lighted Tractor Parade will spread holiday cheer throughout Granville.
-Dozens of decorated tractors, trucks, and vehicles will light up the night as the parade travels from Church Street to Main Street, Quaker Street, and then back to the start.
+The Town of Granville knows how to celebrate the holiday season!
+The 2021 Lighted Tractor Parade will spread holiday cheer on December 10th, starting at 6 PM.
+Dozens of decorated tractors, trucks, and vehicles will light up the night as the parade travels from Telescope Casual Furniture on Church Street to Main Street, Quaker Street, and then to North Street.